Plane Talk, Noise & Annoyance and KTRK Mitigation Efforts

 - Maintaining a robust website that provides pilots with information and clear directives as to our Noise & Annoyance Abatement Program and what is expected of them

 - Constantly innovating our Noise Office and being on the forefront of industry Noise Mitigation

-- Hired a full-time Pilot Outreach Coordinator, who's job is Pilot Outreach and Pilot Education
+- Hired a full-time Pilot & Passenger Outreach Coordinator, who's job is pilot and passenger outreach and education

-- Building a Fly Quite Rewards Program available to pilots who will be incentivized for ‘flying quiet’
+- Building a Fly Quiet Rewards Program available to pilots who will be incentivized for ‘flying quiet’

 - Developed a KTRK Familiarization Program to pay local Certified Flight Instructors to educate pilots about KTRK's airspace and noise abatement procedures

 - Visit Charter Flight Departments to ensure our prescribed Noise Abatement Procedures are being articulated and disseminated to their pilots

 KTRK NOISE & ANNOYANCE INFORMATION

 RENO AIR SERVICE COMMITTEE (RASC)